5.8 Dogfooding

 Prep

 - Set a clear scope.
-Pick the workflows and personas you intend to walk through (new-user signup, daily power-user task, admin path) so the team is exercising the same surfaces and you can compare notes afterward.
+Pick the workflows and personas you intend to walk through (new-user signup, daily power-user task, admin path) so the team exercises the same surfaces and you can compare notes afterward.

 - Set up a low-friction capture channel.
-Make sure you have a place to take notes that is easily accessible and won’t interrupt your workflow too much — a shared issue tracker, a single Slack channel, or a running doc.
+Have a place to take notes that is easy to reach and does not interrupt the workflow: a shared issue tracker, a single team-chat channel, or a running doc.

 Execution

-- Use the product in your day-to-day work.
-Resist the urge to switch to a workaround when something annoys you — the workaround is the data point.
+- Use the product in real work.
+Do not switch to a workaround when something annoys you.
+Record the friction and the workaround you reached for; both are data.

-- Take notes whenever something works surprisingly well or fails to live up to expectations.
-Record any additional insights or ideas that occur while using the product.
+- Log wins and failures as they happen.
+Take notes whenever something works surprisingly well or falls short, and record any ideas that occur while using the product.

-- Note any time when the workflow is interrupted or another service is needed to finish the task.
+- Flag every hand-off.
+Note any point where the workflow is interrupted or another service is needed to finish the task.
 These hand-offs are the most common hidden friction.

 - Capture context, not just bugs.
 Screenshot the screen, note what you were trying to do, and write down what you expected to happen.